naturalprogrammer/spring-lemon/README.md

 # Spring Lemon

-When developing real-world Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as
+When developing **real-world** Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as

-1. How to make the API truly stateless, using token authentication, session sliding etc.
+1. How to make the API truly _stateless_, using token authentication, session sliding etc.
-1. How to configure Spring Security to suit API development, e.g. returning 200 or 401 responses on login, configuring CORS, JSON vulnerability protection, etc.
+1. How to configure Spring Security to suit API development, e.g. returning _200_ or _401_ responses on login, configuring _CORS_, _JSON vulnerability protection_, etc.
-1. How to handle validations and exceptions in a cross functional manner and send precise errors to the client
+1. How to handle _validations_ and _exceptions_ in a cross functional manner and send precise errors to the client.
-1. How exactly to support multiple social sign up/in support, using OpenID Connect or OAuth2 providers such as Google and Facebook
+1. How exactly to support multiple _social sign up/in_, using _OpenID Connect_ or _OAuth2_ providers such as _Google_ and _Facebook_.
-1. How to code a robust user module (with features like _sign up_, _sign in_, _verify email_, _social sign up/in_, _update profile_, _forgot password_, _change password_, _change email_, _token authentication_ etc.) and share it across all your applications
+1. How to code a robust user module (with features like _sign up_, _sign in_, _verify email_, _social sign up/in_, _update profile_, _forgot password_, _change password_, _change email_, _token authentication_ etc.) and share it across all your applications.
-1. How to test your API
+1. _What would be the good ways to test your API_.
-1. How to do Captcha validation
+1. How to do _Captcha validation_.
-1. How to properly organize application properties
+1. How to properly organize _application properties_.
-1. How to use PATCH and JsonPatch to handle partial updates correctly
+1. How to use _PATCH_ and _JsonPatch_ to handle partial updates correctly.

 Coding the above effectively needs in-depth knowledge of Spring.
 It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.